tensordiffeq/tdq-docs/_sources/hacks/networks/index.md

 model.fit(tf_iter=1000, newton_iter=1000)
 ```

-This will fit your network with batch norm as the PDE approximation network, allowing more stability during training and
+This will fit your custom network (i.e., with batch norm) as the PDE approximation network, allowing more stability and
 reducing the likelihood of vanishing gradients in the training.